 Catalina Airlines, Inc began operations in 1973, taking over the Golden West operation and most of their fleet of Grumman Gooses.
 Although Catalina Airlines, Inc. shared the same name of Dick Probert's earlier airline, there was no relationship between the two.
 Sporting an eye catching green and copper on beige paint scheme, Catalina Airlines flew the Catalina Channel for about eight years.
-Things at the airline took a turn for the worse in 1977 when Briles Aviation took over the operation.
 The Gooses were grounded by the FAA in 1977 due to salt water corrosion.
-Air service to the island was augmented with two Sikorsky S-62 helicopters and one Sikorsky S-58 helicopter.
-Two of the helicopters had fatal crashes, one in 1978 and the other in 1981.
-There were also two fatal Goose crashes in 1979.
-In 1981 Catalina Airlines, Inc. ceased operations.
+Air service to the island was augmented with a Sikorsky S-58 helicopter, and two Sikorsky S-62 helicopters.
+Catalina Airlines, Inc. ceased operations in 1981.

 Catalina Airlines Fleet: